 The retention and improvement of existing spaces and where possible the provision of new open spaces will be supported.

-Provision for improving outdoor children's play areas and providing for a range of sports and outdoor activities will be encouraged.
+Provision and/or improvement of outdoor children's play areas and provision for a range of sports and outdoor activities will be encouraged.